Offset Charge Dependence of Measurement-Induced Transitions in Transmons

 At low photon number $\bar{n}_r$, the qubit's ac-Stark shift is small and, following \cref{eq:H_driven_transmon}, we expect multiphoton transitions to occur when $\omega_{ij}\approx n \omega_{d}$, where $\omega_{ij} = \omega_j-\omega_i$ with $\omega_i$ a bare eigenfrequency of $\hat H_{t}$ and $n$ an integer corresponding to the number of readout photons involved in the process.
 The lines shown in \cref{fig_matchings} indicate the predicted resonance conditions assuming no junction assymetry for selected $i \rightarrow j$ transitions, as specified in the legend, and show remarkable agreement with the measured leakage probability.
 For device A, the features close to $\phi_\mathrm{ext}/\phi_0 = 0.23$ (light orange lines) correspond to a $0\rightarrow2$ transition involving a single drive photon, $\omega_{02}\approx\omega_d$; see \cref{fig_transmons}(a) where this resonance and its charge dispersion is also evident.
 Because this is a first-order process, non-QND behavior is very pronounced.
 For this reason, a smaller resonator photon number ($\bar{n}_r = 1.5$) is used in the vicinity of this resonance compared to the rest of the plot ($\bar{n}_r = 6$).
 For device B, a similar first-order resonance between the transmon states 0 and 3 with strong non-QND behavior is also observed (light orange lines).

-That device also shows a large leakage probability around $\omega_{01}/2\pi=\SI{3.26}{GHz}$ for all values of $n_g$ that does not directly match a $0\to j$ multiphoton transition.
-This leakage can be explained by inelastic scattering of readout photons via a spurious mode at $\omega_s/2\pi=\SI{0.78}{GHz}$ in the qubit environment~\cite{singh2025impactjosephsonjunctionarray,bista2025readoutinducedleakagefluxoniumqubit,Hoyau2025spurious,WeiDai}, for which the resonance condition $\omega_{02}+\omega_s \approx\omega_d$ is satisfied (black dashed line).
-Assuming the existence of a mode at this frequency also predicts the increased leakage observed around $\omega_{05}+\omega_s\approx2\omega_d$ (gray dashed line).
-Away from the resonances, the residual transition probability shows a trend towards a more QND behavior as the qubit-resonator detuning increases, consistent with recent results~\cite{Kurilovich2025LargeDetunings}.
+\bd{Device B} also shows a large leakage probability around $\omega_{01}/2\pi=\SI{3.26}{GHz}$ for all values of $n_g$ that does not directly match a $0\to j$ multiphoton transition.
+This leakage can be explained by inelastic scattering of readout photons via a spurious mode \bd{at frequency $\omega_s=2\pi \times \SI{0.78}{GHz}\,({\rm mod} \, \omega_d)$} in the qubit environment~\cite{singh2025impactjosephsonjunctionarray,bista2025readoutinducedleakagefluxoniumqubit,Hoyau2025spurious,WeiDai}, for which the resonance condition \bd{$\omega_{02}+\omega_s \approx n \omega_d$} is satisfied \bd{for some integer $n$} (black dashed line).
+Assuming the existence of a mode at this frequency also predicts the increased leakage observed around \bd{$\omega_{05}+\omega_s\approx (n+1)\omega_d$} (gray dashed line).
+Away from the resonances, the residual transition probability shows a trend towards a more QND behavior as the qubit-resonator detuning increases, consistent with recent results~\cite{Kurilovich2025LargeDetunings}. \bd{This trend is not seen in device A because of a worse $IQ$ contrast and of a smaller probed frequency range than in device B.}

 At larger resonator photon number, the transmon levels can be significantly ac-Stark shifted such that the multiphoton resonance conditions now involve the transmon frequencies dressed by the drive rather than the bare ones~\cite{Sank2016Measurement,Xiao2023Diagrammatic,dumas2024unified}.
 To measure ionization in this situation, we follow the measurement protocol shown in \cref{fig:readout_demolition_comparison}(a).
-We first prepare the transmon of device B, operated at the flux sweet spot, in state $|0\rangle$ by postselecting on the result of a first low-power measurement ($\bar n_r\sim 7$).
-In half the realizations, we then apply a $\pi$-pulse to prepare the excited state $|1\rangle$.
+We first prepare the transmon of device B, operated at the flux sweet spot, in state $|0\rangle$ by postselecting on the result of a first low-power \bd{QND} measurement ($\bar n_r\sim 7$).
+In half of the realizations, we then apply a $\pi$-pulse to prepare the excited state $|1\rangle$.
 Next, we populate the resonator with up to $\bar{n}_r=125$ photons.
 Finally, we assess the non-QND character of this strong drive by performing a second QND measurement to determine the qubit’s final state.
-We assume that the low power pulses are QND compared to the high power pulse.
 As can be seen by comparing the two insets in \cref{fig:readout_demolition_comparison}(a), the strong drive results in population transfer to excited states.